pistlestar-14/sme-todo-app/README.md

 This allows you to start a Spring Boot and a mysql db server by using only a single command in your linux system.
 Both, the application and the database will be started and hosted on docker constainers.

 As this is an assignment so didn't make the DB data persistent.
-For production deploy this config need to be updated.
+For production deploy, this config need to be updated.

 Application JPA is configured with bellow properties.